 “The world is full of pain, uncertainty, and injustice.
 But in this vulnerable human life, every loss is an opportunity either to shut out the world or to stand up with dignity and let the heart respond.” ― Jack Kornfield

-If we want to live an enriched life, cultivating a spiritual practice is extremely beneficial.
+If we want to live an enriched life, cultivating a spiritual practice is extremely beneficial, specially if you start to see the meaning behind Angel numbers and what the universe is trying to tell you, the Angel Number 234 Meaning for example, is one of the most interesting ones.
 Spirituality does not mean ‘religious.’
 It means something greater or bigger is at play – lessons, a higher order, and a purpose.

 Fundamentally our primary purpose is to evolve and improve our mind – so we can be happier and a greater benefit to others and the world.
 It’s about becoming more awake, loving and compassionate – allowing our hearts to guide us.

 Without a spiritual practice, we are focused mostly on ourselves; our objective in life is directed toward personal gain – whether it be power, status, relationships, money, good looks, etc. This keeps us in a never-ending cycle of striving to be enough.

 When we address our attention on external conditions to ultimately make us happy, we discover in reality, it’s a delusion and a recipe for unhappiness.